Validate Physical Security Controls with Physical Penetration Testing

 Breaking RFID Encryption

-Our testers attempt to break the encryption in RFID tags which are common in inventory tracking and access control systems.
+Our testers attempt to break the encryption in RFID tags, which are common in inventory tracking and access control systems.
 Compromised RFID tags can make it hard to track digital and physical assets, leading to theft or loss.
 This shows how attackers could alter data or steal items undetected.

 Dumpster Diving